I Have to Keep Everyone Happy - The Lie Trauma Taught You Love Is Earned

 Reader Reflection Prompt

-When you notice yourself rushing to fix or soothe someone’s feelings, pause and ask: What part of me is trying to feel safe right now?
-Can I offer that part of me the same care I’ve always tried to give everyone else?
+What part of me is trying to feel safe right now?
+And what would it sound like to offer that part the same care I give everyone else?